 There is no language requirement for work rules or other company policies, but it is recommended to have a Chinese version to ensure compliance by employees.
-The Chinese version of the work rules must be reviewed by the labour bureau.
 As long as the work rules or any other internal rule are made known to every employee, publication or distribution through intranet or email is sufficient.